chatox/networks-science-course/practicum/ps04_networks_from_text.md

 Run the ModuLand plug-in to create a clustering of this graph using the *Weight* attribute as weight.

+[**REPORT**] Include this graph in your report.

 # DELIVER (individually or in pairs)

 :bulb: This practice might be a bit longer than other practices so we are allowing it to be done in pairs.
 Other practices are individually delivered unless specified otherwise.

-Deliver a zip file containing your code, report, and the CSV files you generated.
+Deliver a zip file containing:

-The code should be your Python notebook (a `.ipynb` file).
+* Your code as a Python notebook (a `.ipynb` file).

-The report should be a two-page PDF file.
+   * Remove all unnecessary elements
+   * Add comments when needed
+   * Use a single file with multiple cells.
+* Any files marked [**DELIVER**].
+* A two-page PDF file containing:

-* On the first page, include an image of the directed network (exported, not a screenshot), and 2-3 lines with your observations.
+   * On the first page, an image of the directed network (exported, not a screenshot), and 2-3 lines with your observations.
-* On the second page, include an image of the undirected network (exported, not a screenshot), and 2-3 lines with your observations.
+   * On the second page, an image of the undirected network (exported, not a screenshot), and 2-3 lines with your observations.
+   * In your observations you can mention:
+      * high-centrality nodes,

-In your observations you can mention high-centrality nodes, the type of components you observe, and/or some aspects that you find relevant from the results of the network analyzer (e.g., number of nodes, edges, connected components, characteristic path lengths, average degrees, etc.).
-Do not include a screenshot of the results panel: describe what you see there using the numbers from the analysis and your own words.
+      * the type of components you observe, and/or
+      * some aspects that you find relevant from the results of the network analyzer (e.g., number of nodes, edges, connected components, characteristic path lengths, average degrees, etc.).
+   * Do not include a screenshot of the results panel: describe what you see there using the numbers from the analysis and your own words.

 *Tip 1*: use an online document editor to work on this, it will make collaborating easy.